 David Rich Anstee, a member of the Majorca, Victoria Anstee sub-branch in Australia, was born in 1887 at Majorca, Victoria, Australia to parents John Anstee and Mary Milburn.
-In February 1916, just over a year after the commencement of World War One, David, at the time working as a Police Constable and living at 95 Maple Street, Golden Square, Victoria, voluntarily signed up for active service.
+He grew up in Victoria, living there in c1910, then in February 1916, just over a year after the commencement of World War One, David, at the time working as a Police Constable and living at 95 Maple Street, Golden Square, Victoria, voluntarily signed up for active service.
 He was assigned the rank Acting Sergeant (Service Number: 2124) in the 15th Infantry Brigade, 60th Battalion, 4th Reinforcements of the Australian Imperial Force; he stated that he was a “Natural Born British Subject“.

 In August 1916, David embarked at Melbourne on the ship ‘HMAT Orsova A67‘ still rank ‘Acting Sergeant’.
 He was promoted to Corporal in January 1917, spending some time with the 15th Training Battalion in England at that time, including undergoing a course of Bayonet Training.
 He also spent time at the Australian Division Base Depot in France in July 1917.